Infamousmike9/Homework-1-CS/README.md

 </p>

-* ### __Overview and Origin:__
+### __Overview and Origin:__

 Ripple and its RippleNet Platform.
 Ripple was established in 2012 in San Francisco, Ca. under its original name Opencoin.
-* Founders:
+-   Founders:

-    The founders are [Chris Larsen](https://en.wikipedia.org/wiki/Chris_Larsen)  and [Jed McCaleb](https://en.wikipedia.org/wiki/Jed_McCaleb).
+    The founders are __[Chris Larsen](https://en.wikipedia.org/wiki/Chris_Larsen)__  and __[Jed McCaleb](https://en.wikipedia.org/wiki/Jed_McCaleb)__.
 Prior to founding Ripple in 2012 Chris Larsen founded E-Loan in 1997 as one of the leaders in online lending and Prosper Market Place a peer to peer online lending platform started in 2005.
 Jed McCaleb, is a software developer whom prior to founding Ripple was known for the creation of Mt.
 Gox which was developed to facilitate the trading of a popular card game and ended up becoming a popular exchange for the _[Bitcoin](https://en.wikipedia.org/wiki/Bitcoin)_ cryptocurrency.
 * The Idea:

-    Ripple is two things a technology company and a cryptocurrency via the [XRP](https://www.coindesk.com/price/xrp) token.
+    Ripple is two things a technology company and a cryptocurrency via the __[XRP](https://www.coindesk.com/price/xrp)__ token.
 However, in order to differ the company from many other in their realm, neither the technology nor the token were created to decentralize our current banking system.
 Ripple was created as a solution in order to revamp our current global monetary infrastructure system.
 The founders saw that our current money system had not changed in decades, the cost of moving money was getting more expensive and taking longer.
 Using blockchain technology they saw they were able to solve several problems.
 The speed of money transfer, the excessive cost of transfers and the logistics.
 Ultimately the goal became to move money as fast as data moves in this day and age.
 * Funding:

     Ripple is currently funded by individual investors, Venture Capital Firms, traditional banks, techology companies and trading firms.
 Top investors in Ripple are CME Ventures a large derivatives trading firm, SBI Holding investments based in Japan, highly ranked venture capoital firms based in California and New York, technology companies like Seagate Technologies which coincidentaly focuses on data storage and traditional banks like Banco Santander and Standard Chartered Bank.
 Since 2012 funds raised from investors have led the company to have an approximate $10 Billion valuation.
 The most recent funding came from a Series (C) round in December 2019 where they raised $200 Million led by Tetragon Fianncial Group.

-* ### __Business Activities:__
+    ### __Business Activities:__

     Ripple is trying to solve two priority issues with our current financial and banking infrastucture using RippleNet.
     - The speed of bank transaction settlement - currently 3 - 5 business days.